foxthefox/ioBroker.ecoflow-mqtt/README.md

 ## Changelog
 ### 0.0.22
-* (foxthefox) Homeassistant Connector
+* (foxthefox) Homeassistant Connector/Gateway
 * (foxthefox) uptime no max boundary
 * (foxthefox) several adjustable values which represent a mode or predefined set of settings are now using "states" definition (IOB)
-* (foxthefox) changeld factor for pd/usb1Watts, usb2Watts, qcUsb1Watts, qcUsb2Watts
+* (foxthefox) changed factor for pd/usb1Watts, usb2Watts, qcUsb1Watts, qcUsb2Watts
+* (foxthefox) info for offline/online status

 ### 0.0.21 (npm)
 * (foxthefox) more debug on connection